Shawn Lane: Health and death

 Lane had psoriasis throughout his life.
-After age twelve, he also suffered from psoriatic arthritis, which caused stiffness in his joints and after 2000 was affecting his ability to play guitar (Lane stated that with proper rest he could still play live gigs, etc.).
-Lane had treated his psoriasis with hydrocortisone for many years, which caused his weight to increase, further loading his joints.
-The required usage of cortisone over time resulted in him having Cushing's syndrome.
-Consequently, he backed off taking cortisone, but then the psoriasis would flare up, and he would need prescription pain killers to deal with the unremitting pain.
-The symptoms of his condition and the side effects of the medications created a vicious circle.
+From age twelve, he also suffered from psoriatic arthritis, which caused stiffness in his joints and after 2000 affected his ability to play guitar (Lane said that, with proper rest, he could still play live gigs).
+Lane treated his psoriasis with hydrocortisone for many years, which caused his weight to increase, further loading his joints.
+The use of hydrocortisone led to him developing Cushing's syndrome.
+Consequently, he backed off taking cortisone, but then the psoriasis would flare up, and he would need prescription painkillers to manage the unremitting pain.
+The symptoms of his condition, and the side effects of the medications, created a vicious circle.
 Complicating matters, for many years Lane did not have medical insurance coverage.
 In 2003, he started having difficulty breathing and was told that he would have to remain on medical oxygen for the rest of his life.

 Lane died in a hospital in Memphis on September 26, 2003, of lung-related illnesses.